great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_without_a_yml_file.rst

 This guide will help you instantiate a Data Context without a yml file, aka configure a Data Context in code.
 If you are working in an environment without easy access to a local filesystem (e.g. AWS Spark EMR, Databricks, etc.) you may wish to configure your Data Context in code, within your notebook or workflow tool (e.g. Airflow DAG node).

+.. admonition:: Prerequisites: This how-to guide assumes you have already:

+    - :ref:`Followed the Getting Started tutorial and have a basic familiarity with the Great Expectations configuration<tutorials__getting_started>`.

 Steps
 -----